Affiliate Marketing: The Ultimate Guide

 One truth is that most customers hate the feeling of being sold.
 Continuously advertising a product for the customers only makes the situation worse.
-That’s why email marketing is useful for allowing you to stay connected with your customers.
+That’s why email marketing helps allow you to stay connected with your customers.

-A series of newsletters educating your audience about the features and benefits of the product you’re promoting will be a great idea.
+A series of newsletters will be a great idea to educate your audience about the features and benefits of the product you’re promoting.
 However, don’t make your intention of selling something so straightforward.